brenobaptista/libretutors-api-nodejs/README.md

 # For the future

-In the future, I will create a new version only for the pupils and leave this version for managing the tutors (I will migrate the search algorithm from here to there).

-I'll also implement an authentication algorithm for both versions so I can use it in the front end.
+In the future, I will create the CRUD and model for the pupils and I'll also implement an authentication algorithm so I can use it in the front end (login screen).

 # How can I contribute to this open-source project?